0xEr3bus/ShadowForgeC2/README.md

 ShadowForge is not a complete C2, and its purpose is to serve a basic understanding for beginners of how this communication works from a team server to the compromised implant.
 The short purpose is to learn the methodology and steps used during the communication.
 The C2 doesn't provide any advanced obfuscation, i.e., it's not a ready-to-use C2; This aims to provide a short introduction to using a different secure communication.
 To Summarize, the project is intended for other red teamers and security researchers to learn.

 ## Getting Started
-There's the [Quickstart](https://github.com/0xEr3bus/ShadowForge-C2/wiki/) Guide on how to setup the Zoom API.
+There's the [Quickstart](https://github.com/0xEr3bus/ShadowForgeC2/wiki/) Guide to setting up the Zoom API.

 ## How this works
 * Implant